NikolayBobovnikov/materials-tracking/request.md

 This module defines all the GraphQL resolvers used by the Ariadne schema-first implementation.
 It includes resolvers for all types, fields, queries, and mutations.

-All financial values (like markup_rate, base_amount, amount) are stored as Decimal types in the database but converted to float for GraphQL compatibility.
+All financial values (like markup_rate, baseAmount, amount) are stored as Decimal types in the database but converted to float for GraphQL compatibility.

 Key components: